anushaporeddy030697/student_internship_management/README.md

 In our research we came across many platforms in these cyclic hosting website provides free deployment is easy when compared to other websites
 2-23-2023
-we have sucessfully deployed the project into remote using cyclic hosting application
+we have sucessfully deployed the project into remote using cyclic hosting application 2-24-2023 we are working on the database to deploy into remote

 </a></p>